What is Rebrickable?

 Rebrickable will show you which LEGO sets you can build from the sets and parts you already own.
-You can choose from official LEGO sets or custom made MOCs (My Own Creations) by many different designers.
-All MOCs include building instructions, some of which are even better than the official LEGO ones!
+You can choose from official LEGO sets or thousands of MOCs (My Own Creations) submitted by hundreds of designers.
+All MOCs include building instructions and full parts lists.

 Unless you have a LOT of sets, you will usually be missing a few pieces.
 In these cases Rebrickable will show you exactly what you are missing and even provide suggested sets that you could buy which will get you those pieces - effectively showing you how to buy two sets for the price of one!

 Save money on buying LEGO by mixing up your current sets to build others.
 Rebrickable uses powerful algorithms to calculate what other sets/MOCs you can build from your existing sets and loose parts.
 If you don't have exactly the right ones, it will show close matches and can perform some fuzzy color matching logic

 Find out what parts you are missing

 Did your favourite designer just publish a 1000-part masterpiece but you can't afford to buy all those parts?
 Use Rebrickable to show you which parts you already have and help you to order the rest.

 There are many MOCs that only use the parts from a single set.
 For your next LEGO purchase, you might be getting two, three, or even seven models for the price of one!
 Popular models include 31006 Highway Speedster, 31034 Future Flyer, and 6913 Blue Roadster among many others.